Grabbing cafe au laits and cajun soul food with New Orleans native and jazz singer, Robin Barnes

 Where to go to get inspired

 There’s no short supply of creative inspiration in this town, but Barnes insists on heading to the Riverwalk on the Mighty Mississippi for a little daydreaming.
 “I can get lost just sitting and listening to music from the steamboat calliopes.”
 Take a stroll along the River for some of the best views of the city.
-Catching a glimpse of the grandeur of the Jax Brewery against the backdrop of the colorful vendors of the French Market and Jackson Square Park is like being inside of a painting.
+Catching a glimpse of the grandeur of the former Jax Brewery against the backdrop of the colorful vendors of the French Market and Jackson Square Park is like being inside of a painting.

 Where to meet new people